All of your most frequently asked and common travel health questions answered by a qualified nurse and travel health specialist.

 A full list of these vaccinations can be found here for your information, but it is up to you to seek professional advice from a travel nurse or physician to see which are right for you and your trip.

 Required vaccinations area little bit misleading.
-The vaccinations for Yellow Fever or Meningococcal vaccine themselves are recommended on the same level as other recommended vaccinations depending on the prevalence of the disease in certain destinations.
-It is the visa restrictions by the governments of particular countries making proof of these vaccinations mandatory for approved entry, which is what makes them ‘required’.
+It is not just about the risk of the disease but also the visa restrictions by the governments of particular countries that make proof of these vaccinations mandatory for approved entry, which is what makes them ‘required’.
 If you are heading to or from a country that has disease control restrictions in place you will need to show proof of vaccination before entry known as an international certificate of vaccination or prophylaxis (ICVP).

 Basically speaking not every vaccination is absolutely necessary in every country, but any professional advice will tell you it is important you get all your basic ‘routine’ and ‘strongly recommended’ vaccinations and boosters, and weigh up the risks of the ‘sometimes recommended’ vaccinations for yourself with help from a qualified professional.

-It is good to do your own research and get a good understanding of the vaccines you may need before you travel, but it is no substitute for one to one advice, and this is one of those questions that you really have to go and have a discussion with your travel physician or nurse to find the answer, as they will be able to speak to you about your past medical history and your specific individual needs.
+It is good to do your own research and get a good understanding of the vaccines you may need before you travel, but it is no substitute for one to one advice.
+This is one of those questions that you really have to go and have a discussion with your travel physician or nurse to find the answer as they will be able to speak to you about your past medical history and your specific individual needs.

 Is it better or cheaper to get vaccinations abroad?